 The above image shows how the new Main Stand will look.
 This and more stadium drawings can be found on the Liverpool FC website.

-The Club have received planning permission to expand the capacity of the Etihad Stadium to 62,000.
+The Club have received planning permission to expand the capacity of the Etihad Stadium to 62,170.
 This will be primarily achieved by adding an additional tier to the North and South Stands at each end of the ground.
 Each additional tier will house 6,250 fans.
 An additional 2,000 seats will also be added to the sides of the stadium.
-The building of the extra tier to the South End of the stadium, will commence at the end of this season with them being completed in time for the start of the 2015/16 season, raising the capacity to around 54,000.
+The building of the extra tier to the South End of the stadium, will commence at the end of this season and it is hoped that this will be completed for the start of the 2015/16 season, raising the capacity to around 54,000.
 Once this is completed works will commence at the North End.
 The construction project is being undertaken by Laing O'Rourke with the design by Populous Architects.
 An excellent video showing step by step how the South End will be expanded can be watched on YouTube.
 4.7.14

 Shown above is an artists impression

 of how the new stadium may look.
 This image is shown courtesy